HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 * ***mac_vendor_lookup*** for getting the MAC vendor name

 ## Usage
 To use ***NetworkDiscoverer.py***, you need to find your IP and subnet mask from your terminal/command line via ifconfig (Linux/MacOS) or ipconfig (MS Windows) and get the subnet.
-In the following example using such subnet ***ideally*** scan for all the devices connected to your router since the majority of home router usually have by default an internal IP of 192.168.0.1 - of course change IP according to your situation.
+In the following example: by using such subnet ***ideally***, you are scanning for all the devices connected to your router since the majority of home routers usually have by default an internal IP of 192.168.0.1 - of course change this IP according to your situation.

 ```
 python3 NetworkDiscoverer.py -t 192.168.0.0/24